 An uncommon recipe for a common dish.
-I am not really sure, why it's never occurred to me to post a household recipe such as aloo palak in my site for all these days.
+I am not really sure, why it's never occurred to me to post a household recipe such as aloo palak on my site for all these days.
 It is one of the tastiest combinations of potato and spinach you can find anywhere.

-You can also add a couple more of the green chilies and make it spicy if that suits your taste.
-Like always, I have kept my recipe completely vegan but certainly did not compromise on the taste.
+As always, I have kept my recipe completely vegan but certainly did not compromise on the taste.
 With all the healthy goodness from spinach and nuts, it is a dish that I can pretty much guarantee, to attract the spotlight at your dining table.

 Here's a new variation for the same recipe.
 I have been getting a lot of requests for the Instant Pot version of common recipes and Aloo Palak is one classic recipe you will love preparing with the Instant Pot.
 There was no compromise in taste with this new procedure.